 Some notable attractions nearby are the Rua Augusta Arch, Praca do Commercio, Rossio Square, and Tejo River.
 The Baixa/Chiado Metro Station and Cais do Sodre Train Station are within walking distance from the hotel.

 Some positive reviews of the hotel include amazing, friendly, and helpful staff who are knowledgeable and assist with directions, places to visit, and general advice.
-The other positives include excellent location, luxurious towels, and comfortable beds.
+The other positives include the excellent location, luxurious towels, and comfortable beds.

 This 38-room hotel comes with air-conditioning, a work desk, flat-screen television, and a minibar.
 The Pink Oyster tiles of Madalena by the Beautique Hotel are the revival of the 1970s and a nod to Lisbon’s tile heritage.